How Do We Make Tier 1 the Priority?

 What we didn’t know is that the kids coming to us are not students to teach compliance and content to, they are learners to connect with and design learning for.
 That is the secret sauce of Tier 1.
 Relationships and Design.
 We need both if we want to really see a change in the learning in our schools and districts.

 Let’s look at relationships first.
-We know that positive student-teacher relationships have an effect size of 0.47, or just over a year’s worth of potential growth.
+We know that positive student-teacher relationships have an effect size of 0.62, or over a year’s worth of potential growth.
 What we also have to consider is the impact that relationships have on all the other things that have an impact.
 Students feeling accepted, students feeling liked, teacher credibility, teacher clarity, and many other things that bleed over into the effectiveness of our instruction take root in the relationships we nurture with our kids.
 Whether they are 8 or 18, they are kids.
 We have to choose to love them.
 That is a dedicated choice on our part.
 I love my 3 sons even though I may not like them all the time.
 But I choose to love them and choose to make sure they know that and that I have their backs.
 Our academic kids need us to make the same choice if we want to make Tier 1 the powerhouse it can be for learning.

 The next thing we have to do after solidifying the relationship piece is to design learning for the kids we are choosing to love and give our best to in the classroom.
 We can just go in and teach, hoping things stick.
 We have to go find out what we missed out in some of our college courses about what affects learning.
 We have to know what evidence says works well, integrate it into our daily practice, and make it a part of the culture.
 We have to decide as a whole to be practitioners of the profession of education.
 That means we go to what research and evidence says works, apply it, examine the results, revise and refine, and continue to learn ourselves.